Fencot History, Family Crest & Coats of Arms

 Early History of the Fencot family

-Another 167 words (12 lines of text) covering the years 1347 and 1352 are included under the topic Early Fencot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fencot research.
+Another 84 words (6 lines of text) covering the years 1347 and 1352 are included under the topic Early Fencot History in all our PDF Extended History products and printed products wherever possible.

 Fencot Spelling Variations